sfu-rsl/symrustc/README.rst

 insert additional dependencies to other Rust crates as desired.
 The
 \ ``args``\  parameter of \ ``main0``\  corresponds to the list of arguments provided from the command line.
-So, following standard shell calling conventions, the fuzzing corpus will be provided by LibAFL at position 1; position 0 is for the binary name.
+So, following standard shell calling conventions, the initial input will be provided by LibAFL at position 1; position 0 is for the binary name.

-Once the example is defined, importing it to the sub-shell can be made by first putting it inside some folder internal to \ ``$PWD``\ .
+Once the example is defined, importing it to the container can be done by first putting it inside some folder inside \ ``$PWD``\ .
 It has to be inside \ ``$PWD``\ , because a default Docker configuration would limit the access scope to arbitrary files in the filesystem.
 Finally, on the host side, we set the path of that example